phillipbarron/cosmos-tooling/README.md

 * look at aliasing (like Nate's [issh, tssh, lssh])
 * we need a dev cert PEM builder / exporter
 * find and use testing library
+* look at how pipenv works across OSs and update install istructions accoridingly